Social Selling Defined, Why It Matters, & Much More

 Of course, this group includes marketing.
 That’s where the real confusion sets in.

 Treadwell says social selling is “about providing information, connecting, discussing and creating trust in a way that builds relationships and shared value” — something marketing and sales frequently do well, together.

 Sales have the relationships and the expertise in ‘selling’ but marketing is often on the frontlines of the brand value proposition, the story, and the tools needed to measure and optimize these interactions.

 It might be called social but it’s actually pretty personal

-Social selling isn’t about closing the deal, even though that’s certainly a goal of your sales organization.
-Nor is it about every conversation happening on a social network -- or even online.
+It isn’t about closing the deal, even though that’s certainly a goal of your sales organization.
+Nor is it about every conversation happening on a social network — or even online.
 Even though, of course, many of the conversations you have with your customers have long been happening in the social sphere.

 Here’s how Kissmetrics defines social selling, at a glance:

 - Sharing the company’s latest blog post on Twitter, LinkedIn, Facebook and Google+.